SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 ### To add a user

 1. Click **Add user** at the right of the top menu bar.
+  {{< c8y-admon-info >}}

-  >**Info:** If single sign-on is enabled for your tenant, a message will show up which reminds you that you are about to create a local user which will not be able to login via single sign-on.
+If single sign-on is enabled for your tenant, a message will show up which reminds you that you are about to create a local user which will not be able to login via single sign-on.
 Create new users in **My Cloud** instead, accessible through the application switcher in the upper right corner, to enable them using the single sign-on feature.
+  {{< /c8y-admon-info >}}

 2. At the left of the **New user** window, provide the following information to identify the user: